-- 1.1 This historic environment assessment has been undertaken by Trysor to examine the impacts on the historic environment from a new wellhead structure over Borehole 6 at Princes Gate Water Ltd, Pembrokeshire at SN1575411403. - 1.2 A site visit was undertaken by Trysor to examine the location of the development.
-Information was also gathered on the indirect, visual impacts on historic assets within the wider landscape, and their setting. - 1.3 The assessment studied the direct and indirect impacts on all recorded historic assets within an area measuring 500 metre in radius, focused on SN1577511495, the centre of the borehole 8, 94 metres to the north northeast (the same recorded archaeological sites would lay within a 500 metre radius assessment area around Borehole 6).
-The Dyfed Archaeological Trust Historic Environment Record and data from RCAHMW and Cadw were consulted.
+- 1.1 This historic environment assessment has been undertaken by Trysor to examine the impacts on the historic environment from a new wellhead structure over Borehole 8 at Princes Gate Water Ltd, Pembrokeshire at SN1577511495. - 1.2 A site visit was undertaken by Trysor to examine the location of the development.
+Information was also gathered on the indirect, visual impacts on historic assets within the wider landscape, and their setting. - 1.3 The assessment studied the direct and indirect impacts on all recorded historic assets within an area measuring 500 metre in radius, focused on SN1577511495, the centre of the development.
+The Dyfed Archaeological Trust Historic Environment Record and data from RCAHMW and Cadw was consulted.
 Historical mapping was also consulted as well as aerial photographs and LiDAR. - 1.4 There is one Scheduled Monument within a 500 metres radius of the development, the New House Round Barrow Cemetery (PE178) which consists of three separate round barrows.
-This Scheduled Monument would experience a Low-Moderate Negative impact on setting, with no impact on its significance from the development.
-The impact on the setting of the western round barrow in the group is assessed as being Moderate Negative however. - 1.4.1 Mitigation has been undertaken at the design stage to minimise impacts on setting and the landscape.
-The dimensions of the proposed structure have been reduced.
-Plans for an access trackway have been amended in favour of using an unobtrusive grass reinforcement mesh to reduce impacts.
-Plans for a paved area around the structure have also been dropped. - 1.4.2 It is not recommended that screening planting is sought in this case, ensure that the relatively open landscape of the field in which the barrow cemetery now stands is preserved.
-Adding more trees or shrubs into the environment close to the western barrow would also increase the footprint of the development, causing a greater physical impact on buried archaeology.
-Trees growing around the well-head building could also make more of an impact on the sight-lines between the eastern and western barrows in the barrows cemetery. - 1.4.3 Similarly landscaping and creating earthwork bunds is not appropriate, as it would create earthwork features which could detract from the barrows themselves, and would require more ground disturbance, or bringing in of soil from elsewhere.

-- 1.5 There are no Listed Buildings within a 500 metres radius of the development. - 1.6 There are no Registered Parks & Gardens within the 500 metres radius. - 1.7 The development site does not lie within a Registered Historic Landscape. - 1.8 There are no significant impacts on any other recorded historic assets within the 500 metre radius assessment area. - 1.9 The proximity of the round barrow cemetery to the development site indicates a high potential for further buried archaeology.
+This Scheduled Monument would experience a Low-Moderate impact on setting, but no impact on its significance from the development. - 1.4.1 Mitigation, in the form of planting a screen of deciduous trees/shrubs to break up the lines of the proposed structure has been designed to reduce the impact on setting to Low. - 1.5 There are no Listed Buildings within a 500 metres radius of the development - 1.6 There are no Registered Parks & Gardens within the 500 metres radius. - 1.7 The development site does not lie within a Registered Historic Landscape. - 1.8 There are no significant impacts on any other recorded historic assets within the 500 metre radius assessment area. - 1.9 The proximity of the round barrow cemetery to the development site indicates a high potential for further buried archaeology.
 A condition for archaeological mitigation should be considered for any groundworks, including foundation trenches and pipelines, if planning permission is granted.